Tomat05/P5js-Garden-Project/README.md

 - This project can definitely be optimised but I would rather focus on projects that are more interesting and/or useful to me such as learning C and C++, and continuing to develop with C# and the Unity game engine

-- I will probably have another go at wavefunction collapse using a tool such as Unity where I don't have to wrestle with the weird global-ish origin that p5.js uses that seems to have a mind of its own!
+- I will probably have another go at wavefunction collapse using a tool such as Unity where I can learn more about it with a more feature-rich tool and without having to wrestle with the weird global-ish origin that p5.js uses that seems to have a mind of its own!